 Category: Tennis forehand & backhand drill

-Purpose: Developing consistent stokes on the forehand and backhand side
+Purpose: Developing consistent strokes on the forehand and backhand sides

 Time: 15 to 20 minutes